1 year, 3 months ago #235441Juliana SihParticipant

 Losing something we love… Man that one is a doozie, amiright?

 You will never lose us.
 We won’t run away from you.
-Thanks for sharing your vulnerability with us and for having so much compassion for your SM.11 months, 3 weeks ago #235274Sabrina PrattParticipant
+Thanks for sharing your vulnerability with us and for having so much compassion for your SM.1 year, 3 months ago #235274Sabrina PrattParticipant

 I am up early as heck today.
 My allergies are so bad I can only sleep for a few hours at a time right now 🙁 so I have been up since 4am and have already done my morning routine and most of my administrative work for the day.
 A breakthrough in routine arriving for Sabs via an unexpected and uncomfortable source- seasonal allergies!